BDC Hamburger Icon

 3. Make goals attainable.

 Ensure that your goals are achievable.
 If you believe you can reach the goal, you’ll be more likely to do so.
-Setting unreachable goals is a mistake because you’re setting yourself up for failure.
+Setting unreachable goals is a mistake, because you set yourself up for failure.

-Setting attainable goals is also essential for team goal setting and can boost employee engagement.
+Setting attainable goals is also essential for team goal-setting, and it can boost employee engagement.
 If you set unrealistic goals for your team, your team members won’t fully engage in the project.
 They need to be fully on board for the project to succeed.
-Everyone on the team should share in the goal setting so they own the goal and know it’s attainable.
+Everyone on the team should share in the goal-setting so they own the goal and know it’s attainable.

 TipBottom line

-Consider setting employee performance goals that are tied to incentives so your team operates with a sense of urgency on a crucial project.
+Consider setting employee performance goals tied to incentives so your team operates with a sense of urgency on a crucial project.

 4. Make goals relevant.

-Goals tend to fall into two categories: short-term and long-term.
-It’s essential to understand how both goal types fit your organizational or personal vision, mission and purpose.
+Goals tend to fall into two categories: short term and long term.
+It’s essential to understand how both types of goals are relevant to your organizational or personal vision, mission and purpose.

 5. Make goals time-based.

 Setting a deadline attaches a time frame to your goals.
 A deadline can be an excellent motivator.
-For example, let’s say you want to run a marathon in a year.
+Let’s say you want to run a marathon in a year.
 A time-based goal would look something like this:

-Set up a system to get yourself marathon-ready in a year.
+Set up a system to get marathon-ready in one year.

 1. Run twice a week for three months, gradually increasing your distance.

-2. Run three times a week for three months, gradually increasing your distance.
+2. Run three times a week for the next three months, continuing to increase distance.

 3. Be ready for a half-marathon by the six-month mark.

-4. Increase your frequency and distance over the next six months.
+4. Increase your frequency and distance over the following six months.

 5. Be ready for the marathon in 12 months.